CivicTechTO/archives/README.md

 ## 01. About

+2025-02-11: Preparation for release – @jordyarms
-Initializing a git archive – @jordyarms
+2025-01-24: Initializing a git archive – @jordyarms

 ## 02. Format